EddyLuten/bhreia.com/docs/campaigns/sessions/session-10.5.md

 Fighting the stirges was intended for the four initial players and I forgot to adjust it after Pasha joined.
 I also think that even with more stirges, the battle was still too easy.

-In intially had planned for a hidden passageway into the caves where you'd eventually meet Amalchi in Session 10, but figured that entering it from here would force the game to go too fast and things would make even less sense.
+I initially had planned for a hidden passageway into the caves where you'd eventually meet Amalchi in Session 10, but figured that entering it from here would force the game to go too fast and things would make even less sense.

 The rare gold coins that you left behind in the chest could have sold for A LOT of money.

 Cauldin's corpse could not have been preserved if the tomb was opened, it was fucked regardless.
 Though, certain... *effects* were worsened due to the rough and disrespectful handling of the sarcophagus.
-This effect is still secret, but it was changed to what it is now only moments before this session.
+This effect is still secret to most of you, but it was changed to what it is now only moments before this session.

 Covering your tracks and fixing up the tomb on your way out didn't work.
-The same spell you encounter in a later session (a type of modified Alarm spell) alerted someone that the tomb was breached.
+The same spell you encounter in a later session (a type of modified Alarm spell) alerted someone that the tomb was breached since Sah-Sauj just walked through the area for the first time.

 The next morning, when you met Borlok, he was talking to Rhea.
 They were both members of the cult and quietly discussing the breach to the tomb the night before.